Joshua-Poore/School-Projects/README.md

 # School-Projects
-This repository holds all of the projects that I completed either as course work or otherwise school related ventures
+This repository holds all of the projects that I completed either as coursework or otherwise school-related ventures The current list of class projects hosted here are:
+Computer Graphics